Saunved/mint-css/README.md

 ## Credits
 * This project is inspired by **skeleton-css**.
 The grid used is taken directly from [SkeletonCSS Github](https://github.com/dhg/Skeleton.)
 * A color file is included along with this project, taken from the **Materialize CSS** project found [here](https://github.com/Dogfalo/materialize).
-To use the color classes, simply add this to the main.scss file:
+To use the color classes, simply add this to the ```src/flavors/flavor-name/flavor-name.scss``` file:
 ```@import "partials/color.scss"```
 You can find out how to use the color classes [here](https://materializecss.com/color.html).
 Bear in mind that this increases the project size by 32.9kb!